williammunyakathuo/projectOne/README.md

 I want to become a confident full stack developer.
 This repository will track my journey from day one as I learn, improve and expand my abilities.

-I am grateful to FreeCodeCamp.org for providing high quality learning resources.
+I am grateful to FreeCodeCamp.org and @Scrimba for providing high quality learning resources.
 I am currently following their tutorial titled Become a Fullstack Developer from Scratch Full Beginner’s Tutorial.
 Through this guided path, I will build hireable skills in the JavaScript ecosystem, including

 HTML